mattrbahr/shopify-analytics/pages/index.md

 permalink: /
 section: home
 intro_paragraph: >
-  Quantified (formerly ShopifyAnalytics.blog) was created as a central resource for all things Shopify analytics.
+  **Quantified** was created as a central resource for all things Shopify analytics.
 Want weekly insights & resources?
 [Subscribe here](/subscribe).
 ---